jiang28/Real-Estate-Hotspot-Prediction/README.md

-# A Large-Scale Dataset for Real Estate Value Prediction Task
+# A Large-Scale Dataset for Real Estate Hotspot Prediction

+This repository contains the implementation of our paper, Modeling Real Estate Dynamics Using Temporal Encoding, ACM SIGSPATIAL 2021.